tvondra/quantile/README.md

 License
 -------
-This software is distributed under the terms of GPL v3 license.
-See LICENSE or http://www.gnu.org/copyleft/gpl.html for more details.
+This software is distributed under the terms of BSD 2-clause license.
+See LICENSE or http://www.opensource.org/licenses/bsd-license.php for more details.